10thrangerregiment-dev/Aircraft-Systems/README.md

 A few things cross over between the TGP and the HMD:

-- **Brightness** — the slider in the TGP settings dialog dims both the TGP HUD and the HMD overlay.
-One control, both surfaces.
 - **Target slots** — the HMD's TGT-mode waypoint reads from the TGP's selected target slot.
 Store a target in the TGP, switch HMD to TGT mode, and you have a chevron pointing at it.
 - **TGP aim point** — the HMD draws a small icon at the TGP's current world aim.
 Lets you fly head-up and still know where the pod is looking.
 - **TGP-active hides HMD** — the HMD overlay despawns when the TGP camera comes up, so your forward view isn't cluttered while you're looking through the pod.
 Closing the TGP brings the HMD straight back (state preserved).